Denver Nursing Home Abuse and Neglect

 Nursing Home Abuse Claims in Denver

-Although nursing home abuse or neglect can come about from a variety of situations, some of the most common scenarios leading to abuse or neglect in Denver are as follows:
+Although nursing home abuse or neglect occurs in many different situations, some of the most common scenarios that lead to abuse or neglect claims include:

-- Nursing Home Abuse — Nursing home abuse can generally occur when a caregiver or the nursing home employees intentionally inflict pain or harm on the nursing home residents.
-Residents of a nursing home are typically elderly or disabled and unable to defend against the abuse or report the abuse.
-Nursing home abuse can involve any form of abuse, such as physical abuse, emotional abuse, sexual abuse or psychological abuse.
+- Nursing Home Abuse — Nursing home abuse generally occurs when a caregiver or nursing home staff member intentionally inflicts pain or harm on a nursing home resident.
+Residents of a nursing home are typically elderly or disabled and are unable to defend against the abuse or report it to others.
+Nursing home abuse can involve any form of abuse, such as physical abuse, emotional abuse, sexual abuse, psychological abuse, or financial exploitation.

-- A nursing home employee’s failure to assist a resident to eat or drink;
+- A nursing home employee’s failure to assist a resident with eating or drinking;

-- A nursing home employee’s failure to assist a resident to the bathroom when unable to go by himself;
+- A nursing home employee’s failure to assist a resident with using the bathroom when the resident is unable to go by himself;

-- A nursing home employee’s failure to assist a resident with physical therapy or participation in general activities;
+- A nursing home employee’s failure to assist a resident with physical therapy or participation in general activities at the nursing home;

 - A nursing home employee’s failure to bathe a resident;

 - A nursing home employee’s failure to move or reposition a resident who is incapable of moving independently; and/or